 This is a second-year laboratory science chemistry course taught in a college format.
+Instruction takes place every day affording students the opportunity for advanced laboratory investigations.
 The course is designed to be the equivalent of a two-semester college general chemistry course usually taken by science majors.
 The course emphasizes the theoretical aspects of chemistry including topics such as atomic theory and structure, chemical bonding, in-depth analysis of states of matter, reaction types, stoichiometry, equilibrium, kinetics, thermodynamics, advanced descriptive chemistry, laboratory work, and chemical calculations.
 Laboratory experiments will require careful observation, recording of data, calculations, data analysis, and interpretation of results.
-Emphasis will be on experimental procedures and quantitative and qualitative analysis.
+Emphasis will be on experimental procedures and quantitative analysis.
 AP Chemistry is designed to prepare students to take the Advanced Placement examination in Chemistry and serves as excellent preparation for the SAT Subject in Chemistry.